absmach/supermq-docs/docs/authorization.md

 ## Tokens and Domain Tokens

-JWT token are used in magistrala for authentication and authorization.
+JWT token are used in Magistrala for authentication and authorization.
 The JWT token has domain, exp, iat, iss, sub, type, and user fields.

 Example JWT Token: